neuro-inc/neuro-cli/docs/client_reference.rst

       Images subsystem, see :class:`Images` for details.

+   .. attribute:: secrets

+      Images subsystem, see :class:`Secrets` for details.

+   .. attribute:: disks

+      Images subsystem, see :class:`Disks` for details.

    .. attribute:: parse

       A set or helpers used for parsing different Neuro API definitions, see